-Students who have submitted complete packets and were denied admission can appeal the decision.
+Students who have submitted complete packets and were denied admission can appeal the decision by writing a letter to the Admissions Office.
+Applicants should explain why they feel they should be reconsidered for acceptance.

-Write a letter to the Admissions Office.
-Applicants wishing to appeal should submit a typewritten letter on why they feel they should be considered for acceptance.
+Appeal letters should be submitted to the Admissions Office as soon as possible.
 All appeals will be reviewed by an academic official outside of the Office of Admissions.
-This process may take up to 2-3 weeks therefore appeals should be submitted as soon as possible.
+This process may take up to 2-3 weeks; therefore, appeals should be submitted promptly.